Sweet Tea Oven-Fried Chicken Sliders w/Jalapeño Cheddar Corn Slaw + Crispy Onions.

 Trust me though, being able to resist eating these straight out of the oven with a pat of the salted honey butter takes some willpower.
 If you are a bread lover, I would definitely recommend making extra.
-Actually, you could even serve them as dinner rolls if you happen to have any left over the next night.
+Actually, you could even serve them as dinner rolls if you happen to have any leftover the next night.
 Oh, or toast them with um, more butter, and fresh blueberries for breakfast??
 YUM.
 So many options here.

 They are pretty quick and easy to make.
 You can either use your hands to knead the dough or use a dough hook if your mixer has one.
-I went with my mixer because I was making multiple thing at the same time on this day and I really needed my hands.
-Which is why I love my mixer, it gives me my hands to keep on working!
+I went with my mixer because I was making multiple things at the same time on this day and I really needed my hands.
+This is why I love my mixer, it gives me my hands to keep on working!